meetmayowa/DevOps-PBL/Project7-Implementation_of_web_application_architecture_with_a_single_database_and_nfs_server/project7.md

 3- A Database Server: Ubuntu 20.04 for reads and write

-4- A Storage Server: Red Hat Enterprise Linux 8 that will serve as NFS Server for storing shared files that the 3 Web Servers will use
+4- A Storage Server: Red Hat Enterprise Linux 8 that will serve as NFS Server for storing shared files that the 3 Web Servers will use.

 5- Programming Language: PHP

-Code Repository: GitHub
+6- Code Repository: GitHub

 The following are the steps I took to set up this 3-tier Web Application Architecture with a single database and an NFS server as a shared file storage: